Dawittekle/Portfolio-react-app/README.md

 https://github.com/user-attachments/assets/6d822922-9978-47f8-aec2-9ab5cf4874df

 A modern web platform built with React, featuring a blog page (in progress) and other interactive components.
-This project is part of my portfolio and showcases my skills.
+This project is part of my portfolio and showcases my skills

-## 🚧 Blog Page: In Progress

-The blog section is under development.
-It will soon include:

-* 📄 Dynamic blog post listings
-* 🔋 Rich content display with Markdown support
-* 🔍 Search and category filters
-* 💬 Commenting system (planned)

 ## 🛠️ Built With